Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Thermodynamically inspired derivation

 and the Lagrangian $\mathcal{L}:X\to\mathbb{R}$ given by the following equation:

-with $x:=(\bar{p},\lambda,\bar{\alpha},\beta) \in X$ and $ X \subset \mathbb{R}^{N+n+1}$ being the domain of the Lagrangian function. $X$ is a convex set, since it is given as the Cartesian product of convex subsets according to $X\in \mathbb{R}_+^N\times \mathbb{R} \times \mathbb{R}^{n-1} \times \mathbb{R}$.
-The first term of the Lagrangian (the objective function) is given as sum of convex functions (e.g., the terms $p_i\text{ln}\left( p_i\right)$), while the other terms (each of the equality constraints multiplied by the respective Lagrange multiplier) are affine functions.
-Therefore, the Lagrangian given in the previous equation is a convex function, and its (global) optimum is given by its stationary point ($\nabla \mathcal{L}=0$), which is obtained as the solution of the system of equations given by Eq. \eqref{eq:lag_shann_pd1}-\eqref{eq:lag_shann_pd4}.
+The feasible set $X^p \subset \mathbb{R}^N_+$ of the primal variables $p_i$ is convex as it is given as the Cartesian product of convex subsets.
+The objective function is convex, as it is a sum of $N$ convex terms $p_{i} \ln\left(p_{i}\right)$ in $X^p$, while the constraints are affine functions.
+The associated Lagrangian given by Eq. \ref{eq:lag_shann} is convex in the primal variables and affine in the Lagrange multipliers.
+Therefore, under the standard constraint qualifications, the global optimum is characterized by the KKT conditions (e.g. by the stationary condition $\nabla \mathcal{L}=0$) and is obtained as the solution of the system of equations given by Eq. \eqref{eq:lag_shann_pd1}-\eqref{eq:lag_shann_pd4}.

 In Eq. \eqref{eq:lag_shann_pd1}, the Lagrange multiplier $\lambda$ related to the summation condition (Eq. \eqref{eq:lag_shann_pd2}) can be obtained by inserting Eq. \eqref{eq:lag_shann_pd1} into Eq. \eqref{eq:lag_shann_pd2} and is given by